pfreitasbarbosa/app-congresso-de-inovacao/backend/README.md

 **Description:** Endpoint used to confirm presence to an event, the user must provide the authentication token to access this route and the event id (integer) must be provided through route parameters.

-Will result an error if the user try to confirm presence into: an event that the user did not subscribe for, an event that the presence is already confirmed, an ongoing/past event or a non existing event.
+Will result an error if the user try to confirm presence into: an event that the user did not subscribe for, an event that the presence is already confirmed, an ongoing/past event, an event that does not accepts confirmations (can only confirm presence 30 minutes before the event starts) or a non existing event.
 In case of success, there is no response body.

 ### Successful Response (`201 Created`):